skeru/countingsort_libVC/libVC/README.md

 ```

 ### High-level APIs
+Before proceeding any further, be sure you have understood the Common part,
+which must be addressed in both cases of high-level and low-level APIs.

 High-level APIs are simple functions that wraps the low-level APIs.
 They rely on builder and compiler static objects.
 They apply the most common values to the low-level parameters.